tardate/LittleArduinoProjects/Girabot/README.md

 ## Use-case: Girabot bahaves in response to photocell input

 The Girabot is equiped with two LDRs - a "left eye" and "right eye".
-These are actually mounted in the eyes and detect light sensitivity roughly +/- 90 degrees from front.
+In the current build they are mounted near the eyes and detect light sensitivity roughly +/- 90 degrees from front.
+I was thinking about wiring up through the neck so the LDRs could actually "be" the eyes, but haven't tried that yet.

 When Girabot detects relative darkness to one side, it will:
 * provide an audible chirp (a distinct sound for left or right)